Courses open for registration

 The course will also discuss recent developments such as activity-based costing.

-We will also discuss Web browsers (specifically Microsoft Internet Explorer) and learn more about surfing the Internet.
+We will also discuss Web browsers (specifically Microsoft Internet Explorer, FireFox and Chrome) and learn more about the Internet and Cloud Computing.
 The course will also spend time on using these applications together, linking information from one application to another.
 The emphasis of the learning outcomes will be on practical business management applications.

 This course has been designed to introduce the student to the fundamentals of marketing.
 The modules are intended to provide an introductory level of understanding of each topic, how that topic relates to the marketing function, and to encourage further studies in each specific area.
 The course outline will define the specific areas to be covered.